Saurabh-Singh-55/Snowgenie/README.md

 ollama serve
 ```

-2. Pull the required model (we use qwen3:32b by default, but you can configure other models in your `.env`):
+2. Pull the required model (we use qwen3:32b by default, but you can configure other models in the `constants.py` file):
 ```bash
 ollama pull qwen3:32b
 ```